Ashoka's policy of Dhamma: Polity

 The complexity of the state system demanded an imaginative policy from the emperor which required minimal use of force in such a large empire having diverse forms of economy and religions.
 It could not have been controlled by an army alone.
 A more feasible alternative was the propagation of a policy that would work at an ideological level and engage all sections of the society.
-The policy of Dharma was such an endeavor.
+The policy of Dhamma was such an endeavor.

 Distribution of inscriptions

 Ashoka the great expounded his policy of Dhamma through his edicts.
 By engraving his views about Dhamma on these edicts, Ashoka tried to directly communicate with his subjects.
 These inscriptions were written in different years of his life.
 The inscriptions can be divided into two categories.
 A small group of inscriptions reveal that the king was a follower of Buddhism and were addresses to the Buddhist church—the Sangha.
 These inscriptions are declarations of Ashoka's relationship with the Buddhist order.
 Inscriptions of the other category are known as the Major and Minor Rock Edicts, which were inscribed on rock surfaces.
 This larger group includes the Pillar Edicts inscribed on specially erected pillars.

 All the sites of Ashokan inscription were chosen carefully to ensure that they were accessible to large numbers of people.
 These edicts are proclamations to the public at large.
 They explain the idea of Dhamma.
 One must make a distinction between Ashoka's policy of Dhamma which stressed social responsibility and Ashoka's own commitment as a Buddhist.
 There has been a tendency in the past among historians to study the policy of Dhamma and Ashoka as Buddhist in the same context without making any distinction.
 An examination of the inscriptions suggests that Ashoka declared his personal association with a Buddhist order and on the other he tried to teach, through the policy of Dhamma, the importance of social responsibility and tolerance amongst different members of the society.